 Training our new team began in November, and – Covid permitting – our first reviews will take place in 2022.
 Reviewers will visit a different community to their own, to assess how well people in other communities are able to lead a life of opportunity.

-Lee was keen to get involved: “I wanted to be able to help people,” he explains.
+Lee and Steph were keen to get involved: “I wanted to be able to help people,” Lee explains.
 After attending the training, he’s looking forward to getting out to other communities.
 “In the training session we talked about the statements, about confidentiality and how to write the reports.
 It helped me understand everything better.”